Alesis Surge Vs Nitro Head To Head

 The module on both sets is lightning fast and responsive, which is exactly what you want from an electronic drum set.
 There are 40 on-board drum kits, which is certainly impressive.
 The sounds are good for the money, but nothing to rave about particularly.
-These are budget electronic drum sets, so you can’t expect the most hi-definition and detailed professional level sounds.
+These are budget electronic drum sets, so you can’t expect the most high-definition and detailed professional-level sounds.

 Nonetheless, they are more than suitable for beginners and students, and even advanced drummers looking for a practice drum set.

 There are only two main differences I’ve noticed between the Alesis Surge Vs Nitro drum sets in terms of sounds and module functionality.
 The Alesis surge has a choke-able ride cymbal pad, and also has USB-MIDI out